 About 40 types of HPV are known as genital HPV, as they affect the genital area.
-Up to 80% of females and males will be infected with at least one genital type of HPV at some time in their lives.1
+Up to 90% of females and males will be infected with at least one genital type of HPV at some time in their lives.

 Genital HPV types may be “high-risk” types (such as HPV types 16, 18, 31, 33, 45, 52 and 58) that have been shown to cause some forms of cancer, or “low-risk” types (such as HPV types 6 and 11) that can cause genital warts and usually benign (abnormal but non-cancerous) changes in the cervix.
 Both “high-risk” and “low-risk” types of HPV can cause abnormal changes.

 HPV is easily spread through direct skin-to-skin contact.
-Anyone who has any kind of sexual activity involving genital contact could get genital HPV.
-That
+Anyone who has any kind of sexual activity involving genital contact can get genital HPV.

 HOW WILL I KNOW IF I HAVE HPV?

 Because HPV infection doesn’t usually show any signs, you probably won’t know you have it.
 Most people can therefore get HPV and pass it on without even knowing it.

 In most people, HPV is harmless and has no symptoms, but in some people the virus may persist and lead to disease of the genital area, including genital warts and cancers of the cervix, vagina, vulva and anus.